Catholic Church in French Guiana

 The Catholic Church in French Guiana is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.

 Around 75% of the population is Catholic and the dependency forms a single diocese - the Diocese of Cayenne.

 Erected as the apostolic prefecture of French Guiana-Cayenne in 1651, it remained a prefecture until elevated to a Vicariate in January 1933, and finally to the Diocese of Cayenne in February 1956.
 The Diocese is currently a suffragan of the Archdiocese of Fort-de-France et Saint-Pierre on the island of Martinique.
-The current bishop is Emmanuel Marie Philippe Louis Lafont, appointed in June 2004.
-That was actually the former bishop but the Wikipedia editors have not updated it.
-The new bishop is Louis Sankalé.
+The current bishop is Alain Ransay, appointed on December 10th, 2021.